 Born and raised in Oklahoma, Ernest and Vera Wolfe are proud of their heritage.
 Both families have roots deep in state history.
 Ernest's grandfather, a German immigrant, moved to Oklahoma to pioneer just two years after the great land rush of 1889.
 Ernest was born in Payne County.
 As a boy, he helped drive cattle to the Jones-Choctaw area, 25 miles east of Oklahoma City.
 After the death of his father in 1933, Ernest took over the family farm to support his mother and five younger sisters.

-The Ernest and Vera Wolfe Scholarship is awarded based on academic achievement.
+The Ernest and Vera Wolfe Scholarship is awarded to students based on academic achievement.